roimaishar/yam/README.md

 4. In the left sidebar, click on "Incoming Webhooks"
 5. Toggle "Activate Incoming Webhooks" to On
 6. Click "Add New Webhook to Workspace"
-7. Choose the channel where you want to post notifications
+7. Choose the channel where you want to receive notifications
 8. Copy the Webhook URL that is generated
 9. Add this URL to your .env file:
 ```